 How does Jardiance help with heart failure?

-Jardiance may help with heart failure by improving your heart’s ability to pump blood throughout the body and deliver oxygen to tissues and organs.
-It may do this by reducing sodium and fluid retention, improving energy use by the heart, reducing inflammation and preventing or reversing cardiac enlargement.
+Jardiance can help with heart failure by improving your heart’s ability to pump blood throughout the body and deliver oxygen to tissues and organs.
+It may do this by reducing sodium (salt) and fluid retention, improving energy use by the heart, reducing inflammation and preventing or reversing cardiac enlargement.

 The exact way that Jardiance helps to treat and prevent heart failure is not yet fully known, but additional studies are looking into the exact mechanism of action.

-- prevent or reverse enlargement of the heart which could lower its ability to efficiently pump blood
+- preventing or reversing enlargement of the heart which could lower its ability to efficiently pump blood

-- lower blood pressure which may help to reduce stress on the heart
+- lowering blood pressure which may help to reduce stress on the heart

-- improve the cardiac energy metabolism of the heart muscle
+- improving the cardiac energy metabolism of the heart muscle

 Jardiance has been shown in two large studies to lower the risk for cardiovascular death and hospitalization for heart failure (when the heart is weak and cannot pump enough blood to the body) in adults with heart failure.